opencord/docs/profiles/rcord/configuration.md

 +------------------+--------------+------+------------------+-------------+-------------+----------------+----------------+------------------+----------+-------------------------+----------------------+------------------------------+
 ```

-to list all the existing devices, and locate the correct ONU, then:
+Locate the correct ONU, then:

 ```shell
 (voltha) device 00015698e67dc060